Tokaj wine region: History

 Historical records show that vineyards had been established in Tokaj as early as the 12th century, but there is evidence for the earlier introduction of wine production to the region.

 A number of experts claim that viticulture could have started in the Tokaj region as early as in the Celtic times, that is BC.
+Vine growing in Tokaj wine region goes back to the Roman times, when the area belonged to the Roman province of Pannonia.
 A petrified grape leaf found in Erdőbénye and dating from the late 3rd century AD, points to the existence of viticulture in Roman times.
+After the fall of the Roman Empire, the vine growing tradition was continued by Slavs.
 Slavs arrived in the region in the late 5th/early 6th century.
-One possible origin for the name "Tokaj" is that it is derived from the Slavic word "Stokaj", meaning approximately confluence (i.e. confluence of the rivers Bodrog and Tisza).
+One possible origin for the name "Tokaj" is that it is derived from the Slavic word "Stokaj", meaning approximately confluence (in this case, the confluence of the rivers Bodrog and Tisza).
 The Slovaks claim that Slavs continued previous viticulture in the region.
 Magyar settlers arrived in Tokaj from the end of the 9th Century and there is an alternative theory that viticulture was introduced to the region from the east, possibly by the Kabar tribe.
 The Magyars themselves seem to have had an ancient tradition of wine-making (see: Origins of Hungarian wine-making).
 Another possible origin for the name "Tokaj" is that it comes from an Armenian word meaning "grape".

+Legend says that when Hungarians, led by Álmos and his son Árpád, reached this area, viticulture had already been flourishing. Árpád's valiant knight Turzol was first to climb the summit, and on return he reported to his master that the hillside was covered throughout with tranquil vineyards. Árpád then awarded Turzol not only with the hill, but also the entire area up to the intersection of the Bodrog and Tisza rivers.
+The village of Turzol was built here (today Tarcal).
+In 1241, the invasion of Tatars left the area plundered and its vineyards destroyed.
+King Béla IV of Hungary (1235-1270) decided to bring a new life to the region and colonized it by Latin people.

+The settlers were probably Walloons from northern France, although some researchers claim that those were Italians.
+The Slovak village of Bara (Hungarian: Bári) was colonized by Italian settlers who brought with them new wine growing skills and traditions, as well as a base variety Furmint.
+After the Turkish wars which began in 1528, the region stayed under Turkish rule for 170 years.
+Most of Tokaj cellars date back to that period, when they were built as hideouts for people and property from the plundering soldiers.